 Numpy: It is a Python package for performing sophisticated scientific calculations.

-Matplotlib: It is a Python plotting package for visualization of data.
+Matplotlib: It is a Python plotting package for data visualization.

 As of now OpenCV does not have required files for Python 3.X.
 Therefore, download appropriate wheel (based on the version of Python installed) package from https://www.lfd.uci.edu/~gohlke/pythonlibs/.
 Download the wheel package and install using pip command.